maribelcuales/node-auth1-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor adds authentication to the API.

+## Additional Notes
+- Hash passwords before saving them to the database
+- Verify passwords using bcrypt